maliksalman/kpack-showcase/README.md

 minikube start
 ```

-3. Generate a new SSH key-pair using the following command:
+3. Generate a new SSH key-pair using the command bellow.
+The files (`ed25519` and `ed25519.pub`) will be placed in the `creds` directory.
+The contents of `creds/ed25519.pub` need to be registered with your Git provider (like GitHub) as the SSH key.

 ```
 ssh-keygen -t ed25519 \